20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 Once the specific thing is named, most people want to stay in the narrative.
 To explain it, provide context, ensure the listener understands the mitigating circumstances.
 The story is protective.
 It keeps a measured distance from the body.
 And the body is exactly where the work lives.

 What I watch happen in ceremony is the body doing what it has been trying to do for years.
 People experience sensations that arrive before any narrative: shaking, heat moving through the chest, an opening that is physical before it is emotional.
 The 2025 study in the Journal of Psychoactive Drugs found that participants who stayed with the sensation of shame during their sessions rather than bypassing it had significantly higher wellbeing scores weeks later.
-The difficult door turned out to be the right door.
+The difficult door turned out to be the correct door.

 When I work with someone in integration, after they have named the specific thing, I ask: where does this live right now?
 Not what does it mean.
 Where is it in your body, this moment, in this room?